superbrothers/kubernetes-docs/kubectl_get.md

       --show-managed-fields           If true, keep the managedFields when printing objects in JSON or YAML format.
       --sort-by string                If non-empty, sort list types using this field specification.
 The field specification is expressed as a JSONPath expression (e.g. '{.metadata.name}').
 The field in the API resource specified by this JSONPath expression must be an integer or a string.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
   -w, --watch                         After listing/getting the requested object, watch for changes.
-Uninitialized objects are excluded if no object name is provided.
       --watch-only                    Watch for changes to the requested object(s), without listing/getting first.
 ```

 ### Options inherited from parent commands

 ```
-      --as string                      Username to impersonate for the operation --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --as string                      Username to impersonate for the operation.
+User could be a regular user or a service account in a namespace.
+      --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
+      --as-uid string                  UID to impersonate for the operation.
       --cache-dir string               Default cache directory (default "/root/.kube/cache") --certificate-authority string   Path to a cert file for the certificate authority --client-certificate string      Path to a client certificate file for TLS